Metal Letter Stamp Guide

 Can the metal stamps be used on stainless steel?

-Only stamps labeled as premium quality are rated for use on stainless steel.
-The heads on the economy and standard quality stamps will flatten out if used on stainless steel or other hard metal.
+Only stamps labeled as signature quality are rated for use on stainless steel.
+The heads on the basic and plated quality stamps will flatten out if used on stainless steel or other hard metal.

 I'm new to metal stamping.
 What metal should I start stamping on?

 We recommend beginning with softer metals.
-The softest metals we carry have the Soft Strike label and they include aluminum, pewter, and Alkeme.
+The softest metals we carry are aluminum, pewter, and Alkeme.